NonProfit Social Media Strategy

 This resource guide was prepared as part of a presentation for Melbourne's Netsquared community by Sarah Worthy and sponsored by Tendenci Software for Non-profits.

-Try a free demo of Tendenci Open Source CMS for Non-profits or conveniently call 281-497-6567 for more information.
+Try a free Tendenci Demo Open Source CMS for Non-profits or conveniently call 281-497-6567 for more information.

 Share and download the presentation on slideshare: